 If you’ve never taken a class with these teachers, read my review, and more importantly watch the video if I’ve provided a link.
 That’s the best way to figure out if you’re going to like the style the teacher is teaching.
 If you go to the class and find it’s not your thing, don’t worry.
 There’s ALOT of other classes that will likely fit your fancy.

-But if you really want to follow exactly the teachers I took during my beginner years they are in this order: Shereen Prince, David Schrag, Micaya, Emerson Aquino, and Amber Divina.
+But if you really want to follow exactly the teachers I took during my beginner years they are in this order: Shereen Prince, David Schrag, Micaya, Amber Divina, and Emerson Aquino.

-ONE IMPORTANT DETAIL TO NOTE: I wrote this back in January 2017.
+ONE IMPORTANT DETAIL TO NOTE: I am writing this in January 2018.
 Schedules changes.
 People move.
 So if you like someone below, check their schedule, see if they’re still around.
 The problem with good teachers is they get so good they move to LA or NY and next thing you know they’re on So You Think You Can Dance.
-I try to update where I can but I am only one person.
-I don’t get paid to post this list.
-There’s only so much one person can do.
+I try to update as the year progresses but hey… I’m busy taking class.

 It looks like all the students are crazy good and I know I suck.
 What class can I take where I won’t be embarrassed.